 We understand the unique challenges and concerns that trans and gender diverse applicants may have throughout the recruitment process.
 If you would like to understand more about the process and how we can support trans and gender diverse applicants please contact Holly Whale on +61 2 9292 6761 or email email@example.com

 Workplace Gender Equality - Public Report for 2020 -2021

 The Workplace Gender Equality Act 2012 (WGE Act) places a focus on promoting and improving gender equality and outcomes for both women and men in Australian workplaces.

-In accordance with the requirements of the WGE Act, IAG lodged its annual public report with the Workplace Gender Equality Agency on 29 July 2020.
+In accordance with the requirements of the WGE Act, IAG lodged its annual public report with the Workplace Gender Equality Agency on 10 August 2021.
 Use the link below to open the report.